Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 ### The Garden
 Simon will say that there's nothing to see in the garden, it's all wilted and dry, and he could swear he saw some shrubs moving in the back.
 If the Player decides to go there anyway, have Simon heavily dissuade them from going to the rear.
 If they do go there, nothing will move, making Simon seem a little paranoid.

-Regardless, they will hear something rustling in the bushes to the west, and Simon yelps, saying the shrubs are gaining on them.
+Regardless, they will hear something rustling in the bushes to the west, and Simon will yelp, saying the shrubs are gaining on them.
 Have the PC make a Wisdom (Perception) check, contested with Shael's Dexterity (Stealth) check.
 You can find her statblock in [[Appendix A]].
 If the Player fails, tell them it must have been the wind.
 If they decide to investigate, ask for an Intelligence (Investigation) check contested by another Dexterity (Stealth) check from Shael.
 If the Player succeeds on either check, they find a little dryad named Shael in the bushes.

 > You see a beautiful little creature, an elvish-looking girl with green skin and big eyes that stare at you.
 Her ears are long and pointed, her hair is the color of chestnut, and she's wearing a dress made entirely of leaves.